Anarchid/zkgbai/README.md

 Compiling
 =========
-The git repository contains everything necessary to build the AI except for the ant build tool.
+The git repository contains everything necessary to build the AI except for the ant build tool and the JDK.

+Spring now requires JDK8 for javaAIs, 32bit for windows and 64bit for linux. (previously was JDK7)

 To compile the AI using only `ant`, simply `cd` to your checkout folder, and run `ant dist`.